Land Use Plan Summary Report

 Ron serves on many nonprofits and boards, which currently include East Portland Neighbors, Russell Neighborhood Association, East Portland Neighborhood Association News, Parkrose Community Church, Parkrose Community Orchard, and The Portland Kitchen.
 His current focus is in the East Portland area, and his ongoing commitment to civil rights causes, helping the homeless, and food security drives his work within the community.

-Micah Meskel is the conservation assistant at the Audubon Society of Portland.
+Micah Meskel is the activist program manager at the Audubon Society of Portland.
 Micah started at Audubon in 2011, working to help manage the wildlife care center and later transitioning into a broader role within the conservation department.
 He was born and raised in Portland, leaving town only briefly to attend the University of Oregon where he received a degree in Economics and Business.
-Micah serves on the board of the Northeast Coalition of Neighborhoods, one seven neighborhood coalitions in the City of Portland, in addition to chairing his own neighborhood association.
-Micah also sits on the Port of Portland's slough enhancement stakeholder group.
+Micah serves on the board of the Northeast Coalition of Neighborhoods, one of seven neighborhood coalitions in the City of Portland, in addition to chairing his own neighborhood association.
+Micah also sits on the PDX CAC’s natural resources ad hoc committee.

 North Portland Neighborhood Services

 Marty is a resident of Hayden Island and active in the North Portland Neighborhood Services coalition.
-His community involvement includes serving as a Board member of HiNoon and as Director of the Riverhouse Home Owner Association.
-He is also a member of the U.S. Coast Guard Auxiliary.
+His current community involvement includes serving as a Board member and Vice Chair of the Hayden Island Neighborhood Network (aka HiNooN).

 Marty is a former chair of the Corbett/Terwilliger/Lair Hill Neighborhood Association and served on the association's Transportation and Land Use Committees.
 He is a former member of the Planning Committee for the National Defense Transportation Association.

 Marty's professional career includes service with the U.S. Naval Reserve and, later, the U.S. Air Force as senior pilot, senior navigator, and radar observer.
-Marty has 2,000 hours in the F-4 Phantom and several FAA pilot designations (commercial pilot's license, airplane single- and multi-engine rating, instrument rating, and N-2 65 type rating).
-Marty was an Air Force Officer and Chief of Protocol for the Alaskan Command (comprised of Army, Navy, and Air Force personnel) and served as Executive Director of one of the Alaska Native Claims Settlement Act Corporations.
+Marty has 2,000 hours in the F-4 Phantom and several FAA pilot designations.
+Marty was an Air Force Officer and Chief of Protocol for the Alaskan Command.
 He spent 13 months in Casablanca, Morocco, and five months in the Sahara Desert.
+Upon leaving the Air Force, he served as Executive Director of Tyonek Native Corporation formed during the passage of the Alaska Native Claims Settlement Act.
 He also worked as a Financial Planner.
+He has an MBA, MPA and a Certificate of Urban Planning.

 His passions are travel, racquetball, skiing, theatre, and the foster grandparent program.